sandra-markerud/cxf-bug-example/README.md

 ## Getting started
 * Clone this repository with `git clone https://github.com/sandra-markerud/cxf-bug-example.git`
 * Start the service with `mvn spring-boot:run`
-* In SoapUI import and use the following project `demo-soapui-project.xml`
+* In SoapUI import and use the following project `demo-soapui-project.xml` found under `src/main/resources`
+    * The SOAP request `Failure with NPE hides business error object` reproduces the NullPointerException
+    * This request targets a non existing endpoint due to a typo and additionally does not contain the soap action information in the `Content-Type` header